zack-bitcoin/amoveo/docs/design/transaction_types.md

 Channels can only hold AE tokens.
 There is a record of recently closed channels.
 You can't reuse an id from a recently closed channel.
 The channel loses a little money every block.
 This is to stop attackers from making lots of channels to spam the network.

-# channel_grow

-This adds more money to an existing channel.
-Both parties need to sign.
-It can take AE tokens from both accounts.
-This transaction has a hashlock, so it can be connected to a channel payment or a spend transaction.
-This transaction can update the minimum nonce accepted when a channel is closed. (important if you ever increase the delay period for closing the channel)

 # channel_team_close